Ka Kha Ga Gha

 Ka Kha Ga Gha (Bengali: ক খ গ ঘ) is an Indian Bengali-language comedy film written and directed by Dr. Krishnendu Chatterjee and produced by Dr. Krishna Mukhopadhyay under the banner of Krishna Movies.
 Ka Kha Ga Gha is all about four young men Kalyan, an aspiring director, Kharaj, a script writer, Ganesh, an aspiring actor, and Ghanta, the antagonist in the team living in a dormitory.
 Samadarshi, Sourav, and Sayan played the lead roles in this venture.
 Actress Sayani Ghosh is seen essaying the leading lady opposite Sourav.
 Paran Bandyopadhyay roped in to play the mess owner.
-Kaushik Ganguly and Aparajita Adhya has played pivotal roles in this film.
+Kaushik Ganguly and Aparajita Adhya played pivotal roles in this film.